Jamie Davenport ParadigmLast changed 4/12 8:21P EDT

 Do what you want.
 Fairness is probably k2 education in T debates.
 Can be persuaded that education reigns supreme with the right impacts.
-You can skim the high school section (maybe the misc section, I just re-read this and that part seems helpful) to get an idea of how I otherwise perceive debate but I'm generally a go with the flow type of debater/person.
+You can skim the high school section to get an idea of how I otherwise perceive debate but I'm generally a go with the flow type of debater/person.
 I'll imagine fiat is real for policy debates but can be persuaded otherwise.
 If you're doing a style that is not plan-text big-impact AH, define by what standards I should evaluate the round and we'll be good.

 I don't like theory debates.
 I need a lot more explanation of them to understand them so please be clear if this is your strat and make it easy to understand.
-Further, please don't pref me if you're high theory as I do not understand it easily.
-If you're confident in your ability to explain it in an extremely clear way, go ahead, but I'm warning you it's an uphill battle with me.
+Further, please don't pref me if you're high theory because I don't get it.
+If you're confident in your ability to explain it in an extremely clear way, go ahead, but I'm warning you that it's an uphill battle with me.

 High School Debaters: